Medically reviewed by Drugs.com. Last updated on Dec 14, 2022.

 A rapidly acting opioid analgesic which minimizes the duration of respiratory depression is preferred.
 The amount of analgesic administered should be titrated to the needs of the patient.
 Non-receptor mediated actions may occur and should be expected (e.g., facial swelling, itching, generalized erythema, or bronchoconstriction) presumably due to histamine release.

 Irrespective of the drug chosen to reverse naltrexone hydrochloride blockade, the patient should be monitored closely by appropriately trained personnel in a setting equipped and staffed for cardiopulmonary resuscitation.

 Naltrexone hydrochloride and its primary metabolite are excreted primarily in the urine, and caution is recommended in administering the drug to patients with renal impairment.

-Caution should be exercised when Naltrexone hydrochloride is administered to patients with liver disease.
-An increase in Naltrexone AUC of approximately 5- and 10-fold in patients with compensated and decompensated liver cirrhosis, respectively, compared with subjects with normal liver function has been reported.
-These data also suggest that alterations in Naltrexone bioavailability are related to liver disease severity.
+An increase in naltrexone AUC of approximately 5- and 10-fold in patients with compensated and decompensated liver cirrhosis, respectively, compared with subjects with normal liver function has been reported.
+These data also suggest that alterations in naltrexone bioavailability are related to liver disease severity.

 Information for Patients

 It is recommended that the prescribing physician relate the following information to patients being treated with naltrexone hydrochloride: